Stradbroke Island glamping definition: Enjoying the nature, beauty and fun of Straddie beach “camping.” But with some added creature comforts!

 • North Gorge walk is a beautiful walk around the scenic Point Lookout headland.

 Keep your eyes peeled for any turtles, rays, dolphins and migrating whales in the water below.
+(To see the whales in action, check out our Stradbroke Island whale watching blog)

 • Hike around Blue Lake.
 There’s a few different options so if you have the time why not do them all?